 Analjit Singh

 Mr. Analjit Singh is the Founder and Non-Executive Chairman of Max India and all its group companies.
-An industry statesman, he was awarded the Padma Bhushan, one of India’s top civilian honours in 2011.
+An industry statesman, he was awarded the Padma Bhushan in 2011.
 He is the Non-Executive Chairman of Vodafone India, and is on the Board of Tata Global Beverages and Sofina NV/SA, Belgium.
-He is an alumnus of Doon School and Shri Ram College of Commerce (SRCC), Delhi University, and holds an MBA from Boston University.
+An alumnus of Doon School and Shri Ram College of Commerce, Delhi, he holds an MBA from Boston University.

 Rahul Khosla

 Mr. Rahul Khosla, Managing Director, Max India Limited, is a seasoned business leader with deep management experience, broad leadership skills and wide business perspectives over the last 30 years of working in India and globally.
-Under his leadership over the past three years, Max India group has successfully delivered superior financial performance, enhanced service quality, improved capital efficiency and concluded important seminal corporate transactions across its businesses.
 He has worked across several multinational environments, notably for Visa, ANZ Grindlay, Bank of America and American Express.

 Mohit Talwar